Skip to main content

 Issue: Emails are being sent outside my scheduled hours

-Fix: Verify the timezone is set to the prospect's timezone, not yours.
+Fix: Verify the timezone is set correctly.
+If you're using a standard schedule, confirm the campaign timezone matches your intended audience.
+If you're using timezone-based scheduling, confirm each lead has the correct timezone value or that the fallback timezone is set correctly.
 Check if delays pushed emails outside the window; they queue for the next available window.
 Review the global limit isn't forcing spread across more hours.

 Issue: Too few new leads starting each day